 Telegraph Avenue is getting traffic safety improvements!
 The City of Oakland Department of Transportation (OakDOT) has two upcoming projects on Telegraph Avenue:

 1) 20th Street to 29th Street: OakDOT will be making interim improvements to make the current complete street project more intuitive and address lessons learned.
 This includes improving the buffer between parked cars and the bike lane with bollards, addressing curbside needs for businesses, and making the pedestrian safety areas and bike lanes more visible.
-These improvements will be implemented later in 2019.
+These improvements were initially planned to be implemented in late 2019 but have been delayed.
+They will be implemented in spring 2020.
 OakDOT is simultaneously designing permanent concrete improvements to be installed in 2021, including concrete bus boarding islands and concrete islands in place of the beige painted pedestrian safety zones.
 To learn more about the history and City Council approval of this project, visit: http://www2.oaklandnet.com/government/o/PWA/o/EC/s/TelegraphAvenue/index.htm

 2) 29th Street to MacArthur Boulevard: OakDOT has funding to install bike lanes and pedestrian safety improvements, and is seeking community input on two design options, also for installation in 2021.

 Telegraph Avenue is a main thoroughfare for pedestrians, bicyclists, transit goers, and drivers alike.
 Serving as a primary connection between Downtown Oakland, North Oakland neighborhoods, and South Berkeley, Telegraph is the most direct path of travel via transit, walking, and biking through these neighborhoods.
 Additionally, it provides regional connections by way of the 24 and 580, as well as the 19th Street and MacArthur BART stations.